ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - "challenge_digest" is a 32-octet value containing the hash of the original TokenChallenge, SHA-256(TokenChallenge), where SHA-256 is as defined in {{!SHS=DOI.10.6028/NIST.FIPS.180-4}}.
-Changing the hash function to something other than SHA-256 would require defining a new token structure, which can be done in a future specification.
+Changing the hash function to something other than SHA-256 would require defining a new token type and token structure, which can be done in a future specification.

 - "token_key_id" is an Nid-octet identifier for the token authentication